felipesllopes/App-previsaoTempo/README.md

 <br/>

-### OBS ❗❗❗❗❗
+### OBS ❗❗
-The data (latitude and longitude) is being passed correctly, but the returned data is wrong.
+The data (latitude and longitude) is being passed correctly, but the data returned by the API is wrong.

 <br/>